kqkq/vita-server/README.md

 ## Static HTTP Server

 All of the requests are treated as static files requests except the APIs listed before.
 The root directory of static files is `assets`.
+Static HTTP server is listening on port 8080.

 ## Dedicated TCP Protocol

 The flowerpot (aka.
 Vita) is communicating with the server with a dedicated protocol based on TCP.
+The TCP server is listening on port 9058.

 Instructions sent form server to flowerpot: